bcgov/workbc-ssot/migration/README.md

 ```
 ssconvert --export-type=Gnumeric_stf:stf_csv --export-file-per-sheet /path/to/Data_File.xlsx "Data_File-%s.csv"
 ```
+**WARNING!** You will need to ensure that your CSV headers do not contain newlines in order for the data transformation to succeed.

 - Write a data loading script to transform the CSV into PostgreSQL data.
 Follow the [`pgloader` documentation](https://pgloader.readthedocs.io/en/latest/tutorial/tutorial.html#loading-csv-data-with-pgloader) and refer to examples in this present folder.
 Name the script `Data_File.load` to correspond to `Data_File.xlsx`.